AIMYII/Starbound-Legacy-Edition/README.md

 - [SteamDB](https://steamdb.info/app/211820/depots/) Required, has the oldest/latest manifests and builds.

 **Disclaimer!**
 You must own Starbound to mod the game.
-Cracked versions are for educational purposes only and are not supported.
+Cracked versions are not supported.

 This mod may require access to older Alpha/Beta builds.
-Please ensure you legally own these versions.

 How to Contribute: